 - Try a long-term way of removing hair, such as laser treatment.

-- Do not shave too close – leaving some stubble can stop bacteria getting in
+- Do not shave too close – leaving some stubble can stop bacteria from getting in.

-- Do not scratch, pick or squeeze ingrown hairs as this can damage your skin and lead to infection
+- Do not scratch, pick or squeeze ingrown hairs, which can damage your skin and lead to infection.

 - Using a warm washcloth or soft brush